UK underground: Commentators

-Lifestyle
+Culture

 The underground movement was heavily symbolised by the use of drugs.
-The types of drugs used were varied and in many cases the names and effects were unknown as The Deviants/Pink Fairies member Russell Hunter, working at International Times (part of the underground press at the time), recalled.
+The types of drugs used were varied and in many cases the names and effects were unknown as the Deviants/Pink Fairies member Russell Hunter, working at International Times (part of the underground press at the time), recalled.
 "People used to send in all kinds of strange drugs and things, pills and powders, stuff to smoke and that.
 They'd always give them to me to try to find out what they were!
 [Laughs]".

 Part of the sense of humour of the underground, no doubt partly induced by the effects of both drugs and radical thinking, was an enjoyment at "freakin' out the norms".
 Mick Farren recalls actions sure to elicit the required response.
-"The band's baroque House of Usher apartment on London's Shaftesbury Avenue had witnessed pre-Raphaelite hippy scenes, like Sandy the bass player (of The Deviants and Pink Fairies), Tony the now and again keyboard player, and a young David Bowie, fresh from Beckenham Arts Lab, sunbathing on the roof, taking photos of each other and posing coyly as sodomites".
+"The band's baroque House of Usher apartment on London's Shaftesbury Avenue had witnessed pre-Raphaelite hippy scenes, like Sandy the bass player (of the Deviants and Pink Fairies), Tony the now and again keyboard player, and a young David Bowie, fresh from Beckenham Arts Lab, sunbathing on the roof, taking photos of each other and posing coyly as sodomites".